The Dream Syndicate

 This is her first time singing with a band, and she’s responsible for all the vocal melodies, working with scratch tracks of guitar riffs and chord progressions.
 Martinez hears the melody first, she says, sometimes singing gibberish until the words coalesce in her mind.

-Astro Gala lead guitarist Matt Zuhn says that while he grew up on pop punk, these days he prefers ambient indie rock.
+Astro Gala lead guitarist Matt Zhun says that while he grew up on pop punk, these days he prefers ambient indie rock.
 “Very guitar melodic,” he adds, “but a little bit softer of sound.”

 Listening to Astro Gala, you can hear this influence in their layers of gauzy and lush chord voicings, as well as their minimal yet sharp and stabbing lead guitar work.
 There’s a little U2 and The Smiths in Astro Gala’s sound, as well as dream pop and some ’90s-era alt rock.